Why is a Centre for Sustainable Cooling necessary?

 How do we meet this challenge and provide cooling for all will have important ramifications not only for our climate, but also for our broader aspirations for a sustainable future?

 Delivering Sustainable and Equitable cooling is about investing in a radical reshaping of cooling provision thinking about how we use, make, store, move and finance cooling.
-It involves understanding the multiple cooling needs, free, waste and wrong-time energy resources available to help meet these needs, and defining the right mix of design, novel energy vectors, thermal stores, cooling technologies underpinned with “fit for market” business models and policy interventions to optimally integrate the available resources through self-organizing systems.
+It involves understanding the multiple cooling needs, free, waste and wrong-time energy resources available to help meet these needs, and defining the right mix of design, novel energy vectors, thermal stores, cooling technologies underpinned with “fit for market” business models and policy interventions to optimally integrate the available resources through self-organising systems.
 In short, thinking systems and thinking thermally.

 What are we going to do?